 Unfortunately, with a motorcycle accident, the likelihood of this happening is fairly high.
 The insurance companies routinely point the finger at injured riders; and, as the claimant, it is up to you to prove your claim for damages.
 At Lever & Ecker, PLLC, we are familiar with the insurance companies’ tactics, and we have experience using the evidence to prove that our clients are entitled to recover their losses.

 Recovering compensation for your future losses is one of the most important aspects of a motorcycle accident claim.
 If you have ongoing medical treatment needs and/or you will be unable to return to work for an extended period of time (or indefinitely), then it is absolutely essential that you recover just compensation for these future losses.

 Our attorneys have significant experience in this area.
 We will work with you, your doctors, and our trusted experts to make sure we seek full compensation on your behalf.

 At Lever & Ecker, PLLC, we turn over every rock to understand every aspect of your motorcycle accident.
 We will stand by you as insurance companies and opposing parties try to take the compensation that is rightfully yours.

 Our motorcycle accident injury lawyers will be prepared to answer all of your questions about your motorcycle accident.
 We will take your personal injury case very personally, listen to your concerns, and help determine what your case is worth.
 If you cannot come to us, we would be happy to come to you.
-Contact us today.
+Please call (914) 288-9191 or (718) 933-3632, or simply contact us online.
 Your initial case evaluation is free.